jnguyening/RFM_Analysis_SQL/README.md

 # RFM Analysis with SQL

-This repository contains SQL scripts and documentation for conducting RFM (Recency, Frequency, Monetary) analysis on transportation vehicle sales data.
+This repository contains SQL scripts and documentation for conducting RFM (Recency, Frequency, Monetary) analysis on vehicle sales data.
 RFM analysis is a valuable technique for segmenting customers based on their purchasing behavior, helping businesses make data-driven marketing and sales decisions.

 ## About